 When using fluoride mouthwash especially in children, one should remember that the mouthwash should be spitted out and not swallowed, because if the region has high water fluoride and fluoride is swallowed, it will cause fluorosis in permanent teeth for children under 6.
 Therefore, the mouthwash should be used under the supervision of parents, especially in children under 6.

-The fluoride or fluoride toothpastes that have had one-year pass since their production, lose their fluoride properties (the important points regarding fluoride toothpastes are given in the toothpaste section).
+The fluoride or fluoride toothpastes that have had one-year passes since their production, lose their fluoride properties (the important points regarding fluoride toothpastes are given in the toothpaste section).

-Although tooth decay is affected by various factors, in general, if a person brushes their teeth twice a day with a fluoride toothpaste and doesn’t excessively use decaying sugar and is therefore in a low risk of decay, they do not need to use mouthwash.
+Although tooth decay is affected by various factors, in general, if a person brushes their teeth twice a day with a fluoride toothpaste and doesn’t excessively use decaying sugar; there is a low risk of decay.
+Thus, they do not need to use mouthwash.